 Zoos also support many on-the-ground conservation efforts in Madagascar, both with finances and expertise.
 Many zoos have conservation funds set up that donate money to worthy conservation organizations around the globe, and zoos send staff to wild places around the world to lend a hand and some expertise to the conservationists working for these organizations.

 The Madagascar Fauna and Flora Group (MFG) unites zoos and aquariums worldwide to conserve the wildlife of Madagascar.
 With the help of its many partners – and thanks to the membership dues that these organizations provide – MFG manages Parc Ivoloina (a 282 hectare area) and the Rendrirendry Research Station at the Betampona Natural Reserve, both of which are in eastern Madagascar.
-Omaha’s Henry Doorly Zoo is a major supporter of lemur conservation through their financing of Madagascar Biodiversity Partnership and Conservation Fusion.
+Omaha’s Henry Doorly Zoo is a major supporter of lemur conservation through their financing of Madagascar Biodiversity Partnership.

 Education and Inspiration at Zoos